BIPO-AISG-SMU/demand-forecasting/docs/training-pipeline.md

 1. Model input data from `data/06_model_specific_preprocessing` is used in model training and model evaluation module.
 2. Pipeline parameters and model hyperparameters can be configured in `parameters.yml` and `model_training.yml` respectively.
 3. Model Training module will generate model weights that is stored in `models` folder.
-4. Model Evaluation module will use model weights from `models` folder and data from `data/06_model_specific_preprocessing` to generate evaluation matrics stored in `data/07_model_evaluation`
+4. Model Evaluation module will use model weights from `models` folder and data from `data/06_model_specific_preprocessing` to generate evaluation metrics stored in `data/07_model_evaluation`
-5. (optional) If ML Flow is enabled, MLflow artefacts (model parameters and metrics) will be stored in `mlruns` folder.
+5. (optional) If MLflow is enabled, MLflow artefacts (model parameters and metrics) will be stored in `mlruns` folder.

 ### Choice of Models